doslicense/license/README.md

 This is the official repository of the DOS License.
 The text that can be found in the LICESE file and and dos-license.txt file is the official text content of the DOS License.

+The text is not final, it is a working draft to be finalized and released as Version 1.

 ## The Text
 ```
 DOS License